 What Is a Neocloud?

 A neocloud is a cloud company that focuses almost 100 percent on renting out high-end GPUs for AI work.
-Unlike the hyperscale clouds that sell hundreds of services, neoclouds providers keep their catalog small and center it on raw compute, bare-metal or thin-VM access, and fast networking.
+Unlike the hyperscale clouds that sell hundreds of services, neocloud providers keep their catalog small and center it on raw compute, bare-metal or thin-VM access, and fast networking.

-Key Neocloud Traits
+Neocloud Traits

-Neoclouds are built around the GPU-as-a-Service (GPUaaS) model, where developers rent high-performance GPUs on demand instead of managing physical infrastructure.
+The rise of AI products and the demand for hardware caused a surge in neocloud providers.
+They are built around the GPU-as-a-Service (GPUaaS) model, where developers rent high-performance GPUs on demand instead of managing physical infrastructure.

 Unstable Hardware Supply